flakzilla/cr2020-relay-board/README.md

 ## Acknowledgements

 The author would like to thank AudioKarma users avionic, niclasf, and jayfree.
-I owe each of you at least one beer. :)
+Owe each of you a beer or 5. :)